hermanumrao/ESP32_deskbot/README.md

 ---

-## Libraries Used

-- `VL53L7CX` — ST ToF sensor driver
-- `ESP32 Camera` — camera streaming
-- `MPU/IMU library` — orientation sensing
-- `WebServer` — local HTTP control interface

----

 ## Project Notes

-This was a **two-day, ~15-hour build** focused on getting a functional, sensor-equipped moving robot deployed quickly.
-The VL53L7CX is a particularly capable ToF sensor — it outputs a full depth map rather than just a single distance reading, which opens the door to more sophisticated navigation in future iterations.
+This was a **two-day, ~15-hour build** focused on getting a fully sensor-equipped, wirelessly controlled robot up and running fast.
+The VL53L5CX is notably capable — its 8×8 depth grid gives the fuzzy controller spatial context rather than just a single ping distance, making avoidance behavior more robust.

 **Potential next steps:**
-- Cloud based SLAM (Simultaneous Localization and Mapping)
+- SLAM using the full ToF depth map
-- Swarm behavior with multiple bots
+- Swarm coordination over UDP broadcast
-- cloud app with live camera feed
+- PID heading lock using the magnetometer
+- Cloud relay server for true remote control (not just monitoring)
 - Battery life optimization

 ---

 ## Author

 **Herman Umrao** — [@hermanumrao](https://github.com/hermanumrao)